JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_06/lecture.md

     2: Int64 1
     3: Int64 1
 ```
 The parsed code `p` is of type `Expr`, which according to Julia's help is *a type representing compound expressions in parsed julia code (ASTs).
 Each expression consists: of a head Symbol identifying which kind of expression it is (e.g. a call, for loop, conditional statement, etc.), and subexpressions (e.g. the arguments of a call).
-The subexpressions are stored in a Vector{Any} field called args.*
+The subexpressions are stored in a Vector{Any} field called args.* If you recall the figure above, where AST was represented as a tree, `head` gives each node the name name `args` are either some parameters of the node, or they point to childs of that node.
+The interpretation of the node depends on the its type stored in head (note that the word type used here is not in the Julia sense).

 !!! info
 	### Symbol